 Selecting Tracks and Faculty Advisors

-Applicants will self-select into either the Professional or Thesis track at the time they apply for admission to the MMA program.
-Track adjustments can be made within the first three quarters of study, following petition by the student and approval by faculty.
+Applicants will be asked to select their preference of either the Professional or Thesis track at the time they apply for admission to the MMA program, however official track selections will made within the student’s first three quarters of study, following petition by the student and approval by faculty.

-Admission to the Thesis track requires concurrence of a faculty advisor, and students in the Thesis track must propose a research project and establish their thesis committee by the end of spring quarter of their first year.
+Admission to the Thesis track requires concurrence of a faculty advisor, and students must propose a research project and establish their thesis committee by the end of spring quarter of their first year.

 It is not necessary to select a faculty advisor prior to entering the School of Marine and Environmental Affairs.
-Each incoming student is assigned to a faculty member who will serve as the First Year Advisor and who will assist the student in planning his/her program and identifying a Capstone Project Advisor or Thesis Committee Chair over the course of the year.
+Each incoming student is assigned to a faculty member who will serve as the First Year Advisor and who will assist the student in planning his/her program and identifying a Capstone Project Advisor (for the professional track – capstone option), a Course Planning Advisor (for the professional track – course-only option) or a Thesis Committee Chair (for the thesis track) over the course of the first year.

 Any time during the first year, the First Year Advisor may be replaced by a Capstone Project Advisor or Thesis Committee Chair, who will help the student identify a capstone project or thesis committee and will direct academic work over the remainder of the student’s program of studies.